How to Select a Business Valuation Expert: A Guide for Attorneys

 Questions to Ask a Business Valuation Expert

-If you’re on the fence about hiring a business valuation expert, here’s a few questions to learn more about their valuation style, professional experience, fees, etc. You can download a PDF of these questions here.
+If you’re on the fence about hiring a business valuation expert, here are a few questions to learn more about their valuation style, professional experience, fees, etc. You can download a PDF of these questions here.

 - How many valuations have you performed over the last year?